guo-yong-zhi/DistributedTaskQueue/README.md

 newtask="~/tasklist3.sh"; newid=$WORKERID #!
 echo task5; sleep 3
 ```
 Note that the tag `#!` is required when you want to change the execution flow.
 After task1 to task4 are executed, worker 1 will exit directly; worker 2 will jump to `~/tasklist2.sh`, and will be reassigned a new worker-id; other workers will jump to `~/tasklist3.sh` and keep the worker-id unchanged. task5 will never be executed.
+Setting both `newtask` and `newid` is a common pattern, so here's a shorthand `jumpto`.
+That is, `newtask="~/tasklist3.sh"; newid=$WORKERID #!` is equivalent to `jumpto="~/tasklist3.sh" #!`